Madcap British comedian Ken Dodd dies, aged 90

 Towards the end of a career which earned him a knighthood, he chose not to retire and had been due to perform in the northern English town of Bolton this month before he was taken ill.

-“I’m told that before I go out on stage, I look my age,” he told The Guardian newspaper in November.
-“Once I’m there, I suddenly turn into a 32-year-old.”
+“I’m told that before I go out on stage, I look my age,” he told The Guardian newspaper in November.“Once I’m there, I suddenly turn into a 32-year-old.”

-Early in his career, Dodd was described on show bills as ‘Professor Yaffle Chucklebutty – Operatic Tenor and Sausage Knotter.’
+Early in his career, Dodd was described on show bills as‘Professor Yaffle Chucklebutty – Operatic Tenor and Sausage Knotter.’

-He also had a singing career, with more than a dozen hits in Britain including “Tears” which topped the UK charts in 1965, selling over a million copies.
+He also had a singing career, with more than a dozen hits in Britain including“Tears” which topped the UK charts in 1965, selling over a million copies.

 Writing by Elisabeth O'Leary; editing by Michael Holden and Guy Faulconbridge